 - 1. Official transcripts from all colleges attended. - 2.
 A brief personal statement (no more than 1750 words) describing the applicant's academic and professional background, career goals, and faculty members that you are most interested in working with. - 3.
-Official Graduate Record Examinations (GRE) General Test scores - 4.
+Official GRE Test scores are optional but not required. - 4.
 A résumé listing educational training, awards, publications, poster presentations, grants, etc. - 5.
 A scientific writing sample. - 6.
 Three letters of recommendation from academic or professional references. - 7.
-Competitive applicants should have undergraduate course work that includes cell biology, biochemistry, calculus, and general physics.
+Competitive applicants should have undergraduate coursework that includes cell biology, biochemistry, calculus, and general physics.

 Doctor of Philosophy in Biomolecular Sciences

 Course Number and Title Credits

 Core Sequence

 BMOL 601 Biomolecules I 4

 BMOL 602 Biomolecules II 4

 BMOL 603 Biophysical Instrumentation and Techniques 4

 Additional Required Courses

 BMOL 511 (BIOL 511) Advanced Cell Biology 3

 BMOL 516 Responsible Conduct in Research 1

 BMOL 598 Graduate Seminar 4

 BMOL 605 Current Scientific Literature 2

 BMOL 606 Proposal Writing 2

 BMOL 607 Graduate Research Presentation 1

 PHYS 504 Molecular and Cellular Biophysics 4

 Approved Electives 5

 Examinations

 BMOL 687 Doctoral Preliminary Examination 1

 BMOL 691 Doctoral Comprehensive Examination 1

 Culminating Activity

 BMOL 693 Dissertation 30

 Total 66

-BMOL 598 and BMOL 605 are one-credit courses that can be applied to meet degree requirements.
+BMOL 598 and BMOL 605 are one-credit courses that can be applie degree requirements.
+No more than two credits of BMOL 605 and fo

+degree requirements.
 No more than two credits of BMOL 605 and four credits of BMOL 598 can be applied towards degree requirements.